coolsilon/bigmeow_bot/README.md

 * `!meowpetrol`: BigMeow will attempt to report the current petrol price in Malaysia, data from https://data.gov.my/data-catalogue/fuelprice
 * `!meowfact`: Return a meow fact from https://github.com/wh-iterabb-it/meowfacts
 * `!meowisblocked domain.tld`: Perform a query to https://blockedornot.sinarproject.org/ to check if a domain is blocked in Malaysia
+* `!meowprompt prompt`: a reply to the supplied prompt, powered by https://ifttt.com/
 * If your message has a `meow` in it, a cat photo is fetched from https://cataas.com/

 NOTE: all `!` commands can be replaced by `/` in telegram, e.g. `/meowsay hello world`.